ThinkDataEd/curriculum/docs/unit2/lesson3.md

 6. Next, randomly distribute one sticky note to each student.

-    **Advanced preparation required:** There should be one card for every student in the class.
+    **Advance preparation required:** There should be one card for every student in the class.
 All of the cards, except one, need to have the value 0 written on them.
 One card should have the value 1,000,000 written on it.

-7. Place poster paper on the board and have the students create a dot plot by placing their sticky notes at the corresponding values on the axis.
+7. Place poster paper on the board and have the students create a dotplot by placing their sticky notes at the corresponding values on the axis.
 Then, ask and record answers to the following
 questions:

-    100. What is the typical value of these data? <span style="color:grey">***0 – all sticky notes but one have a value of 0.***</span>
+    100. What is the typical value of these data? <span style="color:grey">***Answer: 0 – all sticky notes but one have a value of 0.***</span>

-    100. Using the formula we learned in class, calculate the mean, or average, value of this distribution. <span style="color:grey">***Answer will vary by class/class size.
+    100. Using the formula we learned in class, calculate the mean, or average, value of this distribution. <span style="color:grey">***Answers will vary by class/class size.
 Example: for a class with 28 students enrolled, there would be 27 values of 0 and 1 value of 1,000,000.
     Therefore, the mean value would be (0\*27 + 1,000,000)/28 ≈ 35,714.3. ***</span>

     100. Does the mean you calculated match your understanding of “typical?”
-Why is the mean not capturing our notion of “typical?” <span style="color:grey">***The 1,000,000 value is heavily skewing the calculation of the mean.
+Why is the mean not capturing our notion of “typical?” <span style="color:grey">***Answer: The 1,000,000 value is heavily skewing the calculation of the mean.
 It is pulling the mean to a higher value than what we consider to be typical for these data.***</span>